HoppsAim/Fortnite-Softaim/README.md

 # Fortnite-Softaim
-A Private build of my color aim for public use never been banned been using sense 2019 never had any issues just configure it to your play style.
+Private Free Solted cheat invite = free once we hit 200 members server will lock and add licence keys for every member that want's to use it :)

+Join my discord = updates frequent post and im looking for staff.
 Developed by Mexico_k#0069

-Coded in C#, C++!
+Coded in  C++!
 OPEN SOURCE LOADER :)